gnuradio/greps/grep-0018-modernize-c++.md

 Recommendation:

-* Don't use constructor delegation with a non-empty body.
+* don't use constructor delegation with a non-empty body.
 It's semantically unclear what it means when object is constructed, but a constructor is still running.
-* Avoid initializing inside the constructor body, especially when it prevents a member being const.
+  * no cases of this should exist in old code, as it's a C++11 feature
-* Don't needlessly list member variables for their default constructor (`d_s`, above)
+* don't needlessly list member variables for their default constructor (`d_s`, above)
+  * remove existing cases of this, as they bloat the code
-* Use declaration initialization for default values.
-It's the least repetition in the face of multiple constructors.
+* for future code use default member initialization for default values.
+It's the least repetition in the face of multiple constructors, which the code may get one day if not already

-Risk: This change does not affect API, so none.
+  * don't change old code that uses constructor initialization, unless already changing that bit of the code
+* for future code don't initialize inside the constructor body, especially when it prevents a member being const
+  * for old code change to constructor initialization only if doing other changes, or in order to make a member variable const

+Risk: none

 ### `enum class`

 Convert all `enum` to type-safe `enum class`.
+This is type safe and enables better compiler warnings for `switch` cases with missing states.

 Recommendation:
-* Internal enums can be changed freely at any time
-* enums part of API can be changed between minor releases.
+* change them all

 Risks: none